 Directive 2013/50/EU, which amended Directive 2004/109/EC (Transparency Directive), established that all Annual Financial Reports of Issuers, whose securities are admitted to trading on a regulated market, must be drawn up in a single electronic reporting format.
 The European Commission has implemented these rules in the Delegated Regulation 2019/815 (European Single Electronic Format - ESEF Regulation).
 This is in order to make annual financial reports readable by both human users and automatic devices and to improve the comparability and analysis of the information included in them.
-The ESEF Regulation provides that issuers who prepare consolidated financial statements in compliance with IAS/IFRS must prepare and publish their annual financial report in the eXtensible Hypertext Markup Language ("XHTML") format, using the Inline Extensible Business Reporting Language ("iXBRL") for marking up the Consolidated Financial Statements (Consolidated Balance Sheet, Consolidated Income Statement, Consolidated Cash Flow Statement) from the financial year starting on 1 January 2021, which is why this financial report has been prepared using XHTML and the consolidated financial statements have been marked up using XBRL.
+The ESEF Regulation provides that issuers who prepare consolidated financial statements in compliance with IAS/IFRS must prepare and publish their annual financial report in the eXtensible Hypertext Markup Language ("XHTML") format, using the Inline Extensible Business Reporting Language ("iXBRL") for marking up the Consolidated Financial Statements (Consolidated Balance Sheet, Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Statement of Changes in Consolidated Equity, Consolidated Cash Flow Statement) from the financial year starting on 1 January 2021, which is why this financial report has been prepared using XHTML and the consolidated financial statements have been marked up using XBRL.
 Furthermore, from the financial year starting on 1 January 2022, Issuers will also be required to mark up the information contained in the consolidated explanatory notes.